-One of the first steps in crafting an effective essay is asserting a controlling idea.
-The controlling idea of the essay states your driving opinion, belief or argument regarding the essay topic.
+One of the first steps in crafting an effective essay is asserting a controlling idea or main idea.
+The controlling idea of the essay states your driving opinion, belief or argument regarding the essay topic and is typically the topic sentence, not necessarily the first sentence.
 A strong controlling idea is broad enough to include multiple examples and perspectives, but focused enough to keep the essay on a logical and easy-to-follow track.
 Once you've located your controlling idea, you are prepared to extend the idea into a thoughtful, well-rounded essay that provides evidence to support your position.

-Prepare a graphic organizer to provide a visual guide to your essay.
+As prewriting, prepare a graphic organizer to provide a visual guide for the writing process of your essay.
 One approach to a graphic organizer is a box web.
 At the top of a piece of paper, write your broad topic, such as "Romeo and Juliet".
 Draw a line from the topic to a box.
 Draw three lines from the box to three smaller boxes.
 Draw three additional lines connecting the three boxes to a single box at the bottom of your paper.
+This will help with brainstorming around the central idea for the topic of the essay.

 Write a concrete example in each of the subsequent three boxes that supports your controlling idea.
 The examples may be quotations from a text, excerpts from research papers or statements from experts that support your position.
 Use only one example per box.
 Beneath each example, write a phrase that demonstrates how the example supports your controlling idea.